tfyuto/Shika_Project/README.txt

 # Shika_Project (Deer_Project)

 ## About
-This is a Minecraft mod inspired by the anime "Shika no Kono no Koko Shitantan".
+This is a Minecraft mod inspired by the anime "Shikanokonokonoko".
 The mod is designed to enhance your Minecraft experience by adding features and elements inspired by the anime.

 - **[Anime's Official Link](https://www.anime-shikanoko.jp)**
 - **[Donate to Deer in Nara](https://naradeer.com/donate)**